AvinandanBose/Java-LambdaExpression_FunctionalInterface_MethodReferences_AND_ConstructorReference/README.md

 <h1></h1>
 <h1 align="Center">1.
 Lambda Expression </h1>
-<h3>A lambda expression is, essentially, an anonymous (that is, unnamed) method.
+<h3>Lambda expression in Java was included in Java SE 8.
+A lambda expression is, essentially, an anonymous (that is, unnamed) method.
 However, this method is not executed on its own.
 Instead, it is used to implement a method defined by a functional interface.
 Thus, a lambda expression results in a form of anonymous class.
 Lambda expressions are also known as closures in some other languages.</h3>

 <h3> <i> '->' </i> is known as lambda operator or the arrow operator.</h3>